 In December 2010, the Icelandic Parliament passed a new law (Act no. 155/2010) under which certain types of financial institution, including the Bank, are required to pay an annual levy calculated at 0.041 per cent. of the carrying amount of their liabilities as determined for tax purposes, with effect from the year ending 31 December 2010.
-In December 2011, a transitional provision was introduced under which financial institutions, including the Bank, must pay an additional 0.0875 per cent. of their tax base in the assessment of the years 2012 and 2013.
-The additional tax is due on November 2012 and 2013.
+In December 2013 the Icelandic Parliament passed a new law (Act no. 139/2013) and raised the tax up to 0,376 per cent. of the carrying amount of the liabilities.

-In June 2009, the Icelandic Parliament adopted an amendment to the income tax law as a result of which payments of Icelandic sourced interest by an Icelandic debtor (such as the Bank) to a foreign creditor (including holders of Covered Bonds who are not Icelandic) is taxable in Iceland and can be subject to withholding tax at the rate of 10 per cent., unless the foreign creditor can demonstrate and get approval from the Icelandic Inland Revenue to the effect that a relevant double taxation treaty applies, in which case the provisions of the double tax treaty will apply.
+In June 2009, the Icelandic Parliament adopted an amendment to the income tax law as a result of which payments of Icelandic sourced interest by an Icelandic debtor (such as the Bank) to a foreign creditor (including holders of Bonds who are not Icelandic) is taxable in Iceland and can be subject to withholding tax at the rate of 10 per cent., unless the foreign creditor can demonstrate and get approval from the Icelandic Inland Revenue to the effect that a relevant double taxation treaty applies, in which case the provisions of the double tax treaty will apply.
 In March 2013, a further amendment was passed.
 As a result of this amendment, bonds issued by certain financial institutions (including the Bank) and energy companies are exempted from withholding tax.
 Subject to certain other requirements, the exemption applies to bonds that are registered with a clearing system (such as the Icelandic Securities Depository, Euroclear and Clearstream, Luxembourg) within a member state of the Organisation for Economic Co-operation and Development (the OECD), the EEA, a founding member state of European Free Trade Association or the Faroe Islands.

 In December 2011, the Icelandic Parliament passed a new law (Act no. 165/2011) under which certain types of financial institution, including the Bank, are required to pay a special additional 5.45 per cent. tax levied on all remuneration paid to employees, with effect from 1 January 2012.
 The law is permanent.
+In December 2013 the Icelandic Parliament (Act no. 139/2013) decided to lower the tax to 4,5% for 2014.